Bdot42/mfakto/README.txt

 Contents

 0      What is mfakto?
 1      Compilation
 1.1    Compilation (Linux)
+1.2.1  Compilation (Windows/MSVC)
-1.2 Compilation (Windows)
+1.2.2  Compilation (Windows/MSYS2)
 1.3    Compilation (macOS)
 2      Running mfakto
 2.1    Supported GPUs
 2.2    Running mfakto (Linux)
 2.3    Running mfakto (Windows)
 2.4    Running mfakto (macOS)
 3      Howto get work and report results from/to the primenet server 4      Known issues
 4.1    Stuff that looks like an issue but actually isn't an issue 5      Tuning
 6      FAQ
 7      Plans